ashok49473/Developer-Salary-Prediction/README.md

 # Developer Salary Prediction
 ### Project:
+- This is a machine learning-based solution to predict the salary of a software developer based on various factors such as years of experience, location, and education.
+- The main advantage of this project is that it can save time and resources for both employers and job seekers in determining a fair salary range.
+Additionally, the project can help identify trends and disparities in developer salaries, allowing for more informed decision making in the job market.
+-  The use of machine learning also enables more accurate salary predictions compared to traditional methods.

-A web application to predict the salary of a developer based on his/her experience, country and other features.<br>
+Here is a web application to predict the salary of a developer based on his/her experience, country and other features.<br>
 Live app: [Click here](https://share.streamlit.io/ashok49473/developer-salary-prediction/main/app.py)
 ### Data
 - Source:[Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey)
 - With nearly 80,000 responses fielded from over 180 countries and dependent territories, Stack Overflow Annual Developer Survey examines all aspects of the developer experience from career satisfaction and job search to education and opinions on open source software.
-- Data preprocessing - Done✔
+- Data preprocessing ✔
-- Categorical encoding - Done✔
+- Categorical encoding ✔
-- Outliers Handling - Done✔
+- Outliers Handling ✔
+- Model Training and Evaluation ✔
+- Deployment ✔
 ### Model
 For Model Selection:
 - Linear Regression